rydmike/rydmike.github.io/blog_theme_demo.md

 The demo UI uses several [ToggleButtons](https://api.flutter.dev/flutter/material/ToggleButtons-class.html) based widgets as well as [SwitchListTile.adaptive](https://api.flutter.dev/flutter/material/SwitchListTile/SwitchListTile.adaptive.html), [Slider.adaptive](https://api.flutter.dev/flutter/material/Slider/Slider.adaptive.html) and [PopupMenuButton](https://api.flutter.dev/flutter/material/PopupMenuButton-class.html), to compose UI widgets used to toggle several input values for the used and demonstrated FlexColorScheme theming features.

-The app demonstrates how the `ThemeData`, and `ThemeMode` state of the application can be easily managed using **Riverpod**, together with `Providers` and `StateNotifierProviders`.
+The app demonstrates how the `ThemeData`, and `ThemeMode` state of the application can be easily managed using **Riverpod**, together with `Providers` and `NotifierProviders`.
 They are used to define the current `ThemeData` for light and dark theme, as well as theme mode states.

 It also shows how simple it is to make small UI theme control widgets that can be dropped in anywhere, were needed in an app, and then used to manipulate and modify the `ThemeData` of the application.
-The UI view widgets modify Riverpod `StateNotifierProviders`, that act as theme property controllers in `ThemeData` providers.
+The UI view widgets modify Riverpod `NotifierProviders`, that act as theme property controllers in `ThemeData` providers.
 The `MaterialApp` widget watches these providers for changes, and the application is rebuilt using new `ThemeData` whenever a single theming UI widget is changed anywhere in the application.

 | Home Screen 3/4                                                                                     | Home Screen 4/4                                                                                     |
 | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |